Kent Bazemore

-Kenneth Lamont "Kent" Bazemore Jr. (born July 1, 1989) is an American professional basketball player who last played for the Los Angeles Lakers of the National Basketball Association (NBA).
+Kenneth Lamont Bazemore Jr. (born July 1, 1989) is an American professional basketball player for the Capital City Go-Go of the NBA G League.
 As a junior at Old Dominion University in 2010–11, Bazemore won the Lefty Driesell Award, an award given to the best defensive player in college basketball.

 College career

 Bazemore, a 6'5" shooting guard from Kelford, North Carolina, redshirted the 2007–08 season.
 As a freshman in 2008–09, Bazemore was a key rotation player for the Monarchs, averaging 4.5 points and 3.1 rebounds per game as ODU won the 2009 CollegeInsider.com Tournament.
 As a sophomore, he moved into the starting lineup and was a driving force for the Colonial Athletic Association regular-season and tournament champions.
 Bazemore averaged 8.4 points, 3.4 assists, 4.2 rebounds and 1.9 steals per game.
 He was named to the CAA All-Defensive team that season.

 As a junior, Old Dominion repeated as tournament champions and made the 2011 NCAA tournament, losing to eventual national runner-up Butler 60–58.
 Bazemore averaged career highs of 12.3 points, 5.1 rebounds and 2.2 steals per game and was named the CAA Defensive player of the year and second team All-Conference.
 He also gained national recognition, receiving the Lefty Driesell Award given to the nation's top defensive player.

 Prior to the 2011–12 season Bazemore was named the CAA preseason player of the year.
 He was also named a preseason Mid-Major All-American by collegeinsider.com.
 In his final season at ODU, Bazemore averaged 15.4 points, 6.1 rebounds and 3.1 assists per game.

 At halftime of a game against state rival VCU on December 10, 2016, Old Dominion retired Bazemore's #24 Monarchs jersey and inducted him into the school's athletic Ring of Honor.

 Bazemore earned two college degrees from Old Dominion, in Human Services and Criminal Justice.